-Ralph Lauren Corporation is galloping at a faster clip than when its namesake founder first entered the arena more than 45 years ago.
+Ralph Lauren Corporation is galloping at a faster clip than when its namesake founder first entered the arena over 45 years ago.
 With golden mallet brands such as Polo by Ralph Lauren, Chaps, RRL, Club Monaco, and RLX Ralph Lauren, the company designs and markets apparel and accessories, home furnishings, and fragrances.
-Its collections are available at nearly 11,500 locations worldwide, including many upscale and mid-tier department stores.
-(Macy's accounts for 25% of all wholesale revenue.)
-The company operates about 435 Ralph Lauren and Club Monaco retail stores worldwide as well as 540 concession-based shops-within-shops and 10 e-commerce sites.
+Its collections are available at nearly 13,000 retail locations worldwide, including many upscale and mid-tier department stores (Macy's contributes 12% of RL's wholesale revenue).
+It operates 460-plus Ralph Lauren and Club Monaco retail stores worldwide as well as 540 concession-based shops-within-shops and 10 e-commerce sites.
 American style icon and CEO Lauren controls the company.

 As part of its business, Ralph Lauren operates through three segments: Wholesale, Retail, and Licensing.

 Wholesale, which generated 46% of total sales in 2014, sells Ralph Lauren products to major department stores and specialty shops throughout North America, Europe, Asia, and Latin America.

 The company's Retail segment (52% of total sales) sells directly to consumers through more than 460 retail stores in North America, Europe, Asia, and Latin America; through concession-based shop-within-shops located primarily in Asia and Europe; and via its retail e-commerce channel in North America, Europe, and Asia.

 Additionally, Ralph Lauren's Licensing segment (2% of total sales) sells unrelated third parties the right to operate retail stores and to use its trademarks in connection with making and selling designated products, such as apparel, eyewear, and fragrances in specified geographical areas for specified periods.